dianadiazc/customer-wa/content/work6/task-1.md

     <img src="../images/qs-signup.png" alt="drawing" width="600"/>

-1. For this task we will enable the Standard version, click on the radio button nect to the **Standard** version.
+1. For this task we will enable the Standard version, click on the radio button next to the **Standard** version.

 1. Scroll down the page and click on **Continue**.